threlte/test-renderer/README.md

 });
 ```

-Additionally, the [Vitest environment](https://vitest.dev/guide/environment.html) must be set to a DOM enviroment.
+Additionally, the [Vitest environment](https://vitest.dev/guide/environment.html) must be set to a DOM enviroment, like happy-dom or vitest browser mode.

 ### Limitations

-The test renderer runs in a node.js environment, and it does not attempt to mock a webgl canvas, which can become quite complicated.
-Instead, it creates a Threlte context and renders your component as a child of a Threlte `<SceneGraphObject>`.
-This means that testing `<Canvas>` or `WebGLRenderer` related configuration and behavior won't work.
+The test renderer runs in a node.js environment, unless if running in vite browser mode.
+It creates a Threlte context and renders your component with this context provided.
+This must be considered when testing `<Canvas>` or `WebGLRenderer` related configuration and behavior.

-This libary's primary purpose, however, is to allow you to test whether your component works in isolation as you intend it to work.